 You know you need more than a savings account to create wealth, but knowing where to channel your money can get very confusing.
-Depending on your appetite for risk, you must decide which option will serve your needs better.
+Depending on your appetite for risk, you must decide on the types of investments and which options will serve your needs better.
 But even before we get to wealth creation, it’s wise to know which investment options are available and their cons and pros.

 Invest in stocks